klpack/klpack/README.md

 - 👋 Hi, I’m @klpack
 - 👀 I’m interested in ...
 UX and using coding languages to make strong evidence based decisions
 - 🌱 I’m currently learning ...
-SQL and UX Design
+SQL and UX Design, R
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... klpack@coastal.edu

 <!---